OUR STORY | Ein stori

 headshot of irfan john

-Irfan John
+Irfan John - Board Member

 Rev Irfan John is a Minister with the Methodist Church with the role of Synod Enabler, Culturally Diverse Congregations, Wales and along with his family was previously a member of Trinity Methodist Church.
 He is still leading the Cardiff Urdu/Hindi/Punjabi Fellowship at Trinity Centre.